 Under appropriate circumstances, the Baylor University Department of Public Safety will issue emergency notifications, and/or timely warnings regarding criminal activity or safety issues concerning campus as required by law.

-The Baylor University Department of Public Safety is responsible for confirming facts which indicate timely warnings and emergency notifications are necessary.
-These decisions are made in coordination with Baylor Scott & White Public Safety for the School of Nursing area and the Waco Police Department for the Diana R. Garland Waco School of Social Work and extended jurisdictions.
-Baylor also works with local law enforcement agencies in Dallas, Austin, Houston and New York for information pertaining to Baylor’s branch campuses.
-These notifications are sent out through a system called “Baylor Alert”.
-The BUDPS has primary responsibility for issuing and coordinating a “Baylor Alert”.
-They also determine the content and methods to be utilized for issuance of the “Baylor Alert”.
-The BUDPS may delegate certain responsibilities to, or collaborate with other Baylor personnel including but not limited to: the Director of Emergency Management, Office of General Counsel, Title IX Coordinator, Vice President for Student Life, Associate Vice President for Student Life, Director of Media Relations, and Assistant Director for Media Communications.
+The Baylor University Department of Public Safety (BUDPS) is responsible for confirming facts that indicate a notification is necessary.
+BUDPS has primary responsibility for issuing, coordinating, and determining content and methods of delivery of emergency notifications, timely warnings, and safety notifications.
+BUDPS may delegate certain responsibilities to, or collaborate with other Baylor personnel including but not limited to: the Director of Emergency Management, Office of General Counsel, Title IX Coordinator, Vice President for Student Life, Associate Vice President for Student Life, Director of Media Relations, and Assistant Director for Media Communications.

 Once it is confirmed there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health and/or safety of some or all members of the campus community, the Chief of Police, Director of Emergency Management, or other assigned designees will assess the need to issue an emergency notification.